-2016 has been a record year for lettings, and we expect demand to stay strong in 2017 as more professionals look towards renting as a way of life.
-The outer parts of West London provide affordable accommodation and allow for a sophisticated lifestyle, providing a great mix of shops, cafes and restaurants, nightlife and green space.
+2017 has been a good year for lettings, and we expect demand to stay strong into 2018 as more professionals look towards renting as a way of life.
+The outer parts of west London provide affordable accommodation and allow for a sophisticated lifestyle, providing a great mix of shops, cafes and restaurants, nightlife and green space.

 In sales, demand - and prices - have risen dramatically since Crossrail announced it was coming to Acton.
 Residents here will soon benefit from a quicker commute into central London, and all the gentrification that comes hand in hand with infrastructure investment.